ddsbook/blog/2015/drafts/makeover-fixing-a-survey-response-chart.md

     20 Bannking & Finance dont_know_or_hold    0.32
     21          Utilities dont_know_or_hold    0.38

-The ordering in the original Unisys chart was good, so lets ensure ggplot will plot the Industries in the right order:
+The bar ordering in the original chart was good, so lets ensure ggplot will also order the Industries properly:

     :::r
     lik %>%